War in Somalia (2006–2009): Information warfare, disinformation and propaganda

 Even before the beginning of the war, there have been significant assertions and accusations of the use of disinformation and propaganda tactics by various parties to shape the causes and course of the conflict.

-Eastern African countries and international observers had feared the Ethiopian offensive may lead to a regional war, involving Eritrea, which has a complex relationship with Ethiopia and who Ethiopia claimed to have been a supporter of the ICU.
-The Eritrean government denied sending troops, no evidence exists to support claims of Eritrean troops in Somalia.
-No Eritrean presence was discovered in the country during the war except for two journalists who were arrested and accused of being soldiers by the Ethiopians.
-Ethiopia also denied deploying troops in Somalia despite being widely reported.
+Eastern African countries and international observers had feared the Ethiopian offensive may lead to a regional war, involving Eritrea, which has a complex relationship with Ethiopia and who Ethiopia claimed to have been backing the ICU.
+The Eritrean government denied claims of sending troops to Somalia, and no evidence exists to support such reports.
+Despite providing backing for the ICU, no Eritrean presence was discovered in the country during the war except for journalists who were arrested and accused of being soldiers.

+Ethiopia also denied deploying troops in Somalia for months despite being widely reported.
 The TFG also denied the presence of Ethiopian forces in Somalia, even after Ethiopia had admitted its troops were inside Somalia.